Connecting your new home to electricity

 You would then speak to a gas supplier who will install the meter and connect to the supply.
 Alternatively, you could ask your gas company to arrange for the whole thing – they will charge you for the connection, all pipework, their own fee plus a meter installation charge.

-The cost to connect to the national grid can vary from a few hundred to several thousands of pounds.
+The cost to connect to the national grid can vary from a around £200 to over £4,000.
 With that in mind, it will be a judgement call as to whether mains gas is practical and affordable for your project.

 Gas pipes and conduits are always coloured yellow to distinguish them from other services.